-For 15 of his 17 years as an attorney, Bill has focused his practice exclusively on civil rights lawsuits and, in particular, on police misconduct lawsuits.
-Having spent a decade and a half prosecuting and defending police misconduct lawsuits, Bill knows where to look for evidence of police wrongdoing.
+For nearly two decades, Bill has focused his practice exclusively on civil rights lawsuits and, in particular, on police misconduct lawsuits.
+Having spent almost two decades prosecuting and defending police misconduct lawsuits, Bill knows where to look for evidence of police wrongdoing.
 Bill understands that police misconduct lawsuits are different from other injury cases, and his experience allows him to find evidence of police misbehavior that inexperienced lawyers often miss.

 Since founding Foutris Law Office, Ltd., Bill's practice has been devoted to representing victims of police misconduct.
 As a civil rights lawyer, he has been involved in hundreds of cases involving wrongful death, police shootings, police brutality, illegal searches, false arrest, coerced confessions, malicious prosecution and other police misconduct.
 In addition, as an attorney representing victims of police misconduct, Bill has provided instruction as a speaker to other attorneys in legal education seminars, including presentations in effective cross-examination and in how to prosecute a civil rights lawsuit.